Making sure no good food goes to waste

 Resource Action Fund

 Funding to support surplus food redistribution has been made available under the Resource Action Fund, financed by Defra and managed by WRAP.
-In 2020 this support was boosted through the COVID-19 Emergency Surplus Food Grant, which is still accepting applications.
+In 2020 this support was boosted through the COVID-19 Emergency Surplus Food Grant.

 The redistribution labelling guide covers date labelling and storage instruction requirements for surplus food, in order for it to be safely redistributed, along with guidance for freezing and relabelling fresh food.
 The guide outlines simple information across four key food categories that typically carry a ‘Best Before’ date: